murashkin-dv/murashkin-dv/README.md

 I am *Dmitry*, back-end developer on Python.</br>
 The world of coding is exciting and really endless.</br>
-There is always a place for every developer to make a decent contribution to.</br>
+There is always a place for every developer to make a decent contribution to nowadays.</br>

 ![image](https://github.com/user-attachments/assets/ff4f326f-cb3b-4519-8eb4-b48792d21cc2)

 ** Projects **

+In work

+** Tool Stack **

 In work